wra-sol/rails-we-go/README.md

 - Dockerfile
   - Base: ubuntu:22.04
-  - Installs OpenSSH, curl, git, Node.js (18.x)
+  - Installs OpenSSH, curl, git, unzip (unzip kept for installer compatibility), and minimal tools
   - Creates a non-root user `deploy`
   - Exposes 22 and 3000
-  - Copies bootstrap script and app scaffold into the image
+  - Note: Docker VOLUME removed; Railway handles persistence via volumes at runtime

 - bootstrap.sh
   - Reads SECRET_DEPLOY_SSH_KEY (your public key content)
-  - Creates /home/deploy/.ssh/authorized_keys with the public key
+  - Creates /home/deploy/.ssh/authorized_keys with the public key (path resolved at runtime to the mount path)
   - Sets permissions for SSH keys
-  - Hardens SSH: PasswordAuthentication no, PermitRootLogin no
+  - Harden SSH: PasswordAuthentication no, PermitRootLogin no
+  - Idempotent Opencode installation guarded by marker in /data (or mounted path)
   - Starts the SSH daemon and the Node.js app (index.js)
+  - Uses RAID/RAILWAY_* env vars for mount path and settings

 - index.js
   - Simple HTTP server on port 3000